emontzkajnl/plugins/advanced-ads-sticky-ads/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.8.6 =

+- Improvement: close a placement if the GAM ad within it is empty

 = 1.8.5 =